What Happens to Your Policy's Cash Value After You Die?

-Consumers often mistake cash accumulation in life insurance for a money tree that they can either spend freely or leave to their family.
+Consumers often mistake cash accumulation in life insurance for a money tree that they can either spend freely, or eventually leave to their family.

 Not only that, those who do buy a policy with cash accumulation and don’t take the time to fully understand how the policy works, leave themselves and their families vulnerable to potential headaches down the road.